Best Data Security Software Platforms of 2026

 The right platform helps you simplify complexity, strengthen control and scale securely in an AI-driven world.
 Focus on these four priorities when evaluating your next data security investment:

-• Generative AI tools create new data pathways and exposure points every day.
+Generative AI tools create new data pathways and exposure points every day.
 Choose a platform that extends protection to AI-driven workflows and prevents sensitive data from leaking into prompts or training sets.
-Forcepoint AI Mesh improves classification accuracy that scales protection into every AI interaction.
+Forcepoint AI Mesh improves classification accuracy and scales protection into every AI interaction.

 For additional best practices on scaling your program, see data security best practices.